defold/defold.github.io/terms-and-conditions.md

  * **“Services”** means all the services and tools which we make available to you.

- * **“Services Privacy Policy”** means the privacy policy applicable to your use of our Services and the Website, which you can access here: [www.defold.com/privacy-policy/](https://www.defold.com/privacy-policy/)
+ * **“Services Privacy Policy”** means the privacy policy applicable to your use of our Services and the Website, which you can access here: www.defold.com/privacy-policy/

- * **“Terms”** means, collectively, our terms and conditions for using the Website, Services, the Community Forums and Defold Software, which you can access here [www.defold.com/terms-and-conditions/](https://www.defold.com/terms-and-conditions/)
+ * **“Terms”** means, collectively, our terms and conditions for using the Website, Services, the Community Forums and Defold Software, which you can access here [www.defold.com/terms-and-conditions/](/terms-and-conditions/)

 * **“Website”** means our website at [www.defold.com](https://www.defold.com)

 ### PART A - INTRODUCTION

 **1. About You and Us**

-1.1 These Terms (as defined below) create a legal agreement between you ("**you**" or "**your**") and Stiftelsen Defold Foundation, a foundation incorporated and registered in Sweden with company number 802481-5162 whose registered office is at PO Box 6034, 129 06, Hägersten, Sweden, on behalf of our group companies ("**we**", "**us**" or "**our**").
+1.1 These Terms (as defined below) create a legal agreement between you (**“you”** or **“your”**) and Stiftelsen Defold Foundation, a foundation incorporated and registered in Sweden with company number 802481-5162 whose registered office is at PO Box 6034, 129 06, Hägersten, Sweden, on behalf of our group companies (**“we”**, **“us”** or **“our”**).

 1.2 The following legal terms of service and privacy policies apply to our relationship with you in the following situations.
 Collectively, we refer to the terms and policies as the “Terms” throughout this agreement.
 If you do not agree with these Terms then do not use any of the Services we provide: